AgencyPMG/ProgrammingChallenges/ec2-instance/README.md

 ## Acceptance Criteria

+- Do not use an open-source community terraform module.
+You must implement a module that creates the instance, ebs volume, elasitc IP, and attaches those resources inside of the `instance/` subdirectory.
+- You should not need to modify the `tf` files in the `ec2-instance` directory.
+Your task is to create a module that implements the challenge module interface (variables and outputs).
+If you feel you need to modify these files, you will be expected to explain why.
 - Your solution is expected to init, plan, and apply cleanly without any errors.
 - The VPC and security group community modules are used in `vpc.tf` and will